facebook/react-native-website/website/versioned_docs/version-0.61/getting-started.md

 > If you previously installed a global `react-native-cli` package, please remove it as it may cause unexpected issues.

-React Native has a built-in command line interface, which you can use to generate a new project.
-You can access it without installing anything globally using `npx`, which ships with Node.js.
+You can use React Native's built-in command line interface to generate a new project.
 Let's create a new React Native project called "AwesomeProject":

 ```sh
 npx react-native init AwesomeProject